ncomputers/neo/docs/analytics.md

 ## Web Vitals RUM

-When the `analytics` feature flag is enabled and a guest or admin has granted consent, the PWA reports [Web Vitals](https://web.dev/vitals/) metrics for both contexts.
-Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS) and Interaction to Next Paint (INP) are POSTed to `/rum/vitals` and exported as Prometheus histograms.
+When the `analytics` feature flag is enabled and a guest or admin has granted consent, the PWA reports [Web Vitals](https://web.dev/vitals/) for each route without using any third-party libraries.
+Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), Interaction to Next Paint (INP) and Time to First Byte (TTFB) are POSTed to `/rum/vitals` along with the current route and exported as Prometheus histograms.